- Tennis Elbow

 A biceps tear can be complete or partial.
 Partial biceps tendon tears will not completely break the tendon while complete tendon tears will break the tendon into two parts.
 Tears of the distal biceps tendon are usually complete and the muscle is separated from the bone.
 Tears of the distal biceps tendon most often result from a sudden injury or lifting a heavy object.

-• Distal Humerus Fractures of the Elbow Distal Humerus Fractures of the Elbow
+Know More - Distal Humerus Fractures of the Elbow

 Injury in the distal humerus can cause impairment in the function of the elbow joint.
 A distal humerus fracture is a rare condition that occurs when there is a break in the lower end of the humerus.

-• Radial Head Fractures of the Elbow Radial Head Fractures of the Elbow
+Know More - Radial Head Fractures of the Elbow

 Radial head fractures are very common and occur in almost 20% of acute elbow injuries.
 Elbow dislocations are generally associated with radial head fractures.
 Radial head fractures are more common in women than in men and occur more frequently in the age group of 30 to 40 years.